 One key thing to note is that in suite integrated environments, Vendor Master Data and User Master Data are shared master data elements.
 If you are implementing both upstream and downstream components, you need to ensure that this data is harmonized for all parts of the deployment to avoid multiple changes, loads, and updates that may affect your upstream or downstream environment.

 For example, as we noted in the last section, human resources must be active in the process of building the user data files.
-Similarly, if you want to make a drastic change in the ordering process, such as making a significant change to the order approval process, you’ll need the audit department’s cooperation to make that happen.
+Similarly, if you want to make a drastic change in the ordering process, such as the order approval process, you’ll need the audit department’s cooperation to make that happen.

-What our consultant suggests is having a cross-functional team with sponsors from each of the departments involved.
-That sponsor would then give regular updates to their department, giving everyone the opportunity to get key updates and be aware of any major changes that might be happening.
+What we suggest is having a cross-functional team with sponsors from each of the departments involved.
+That sponsor then gives regular updates to their department, so everyone has the opportunity to get key updates and be aware of any major changes that might be happening.

 Change is hard, but it’s harder if it’s sudden and unexpected.
 Making sure all the key stakeholders are aware of the upcoming system deployment — which will probably change the way they manage their procure-to-pay process — will help get everyone on board.

 So, what do post-production issues have to do with pre-deployment?

 As a consulting firm with significant experience in Ariba Managed Support, we’ve been brought in many times to help manage recently deployed Ariba environments.
 Oftentimes, clients weren’t fully informed by their original consulting firm that there was a lot of hands-on administration within Ariba buying and invoicing.

 The problem with being unprepared for what comes after go-live, is that it can upend people’s time and ability to carry on with their regular tasks and cripple user adoption.